nashbio/gsummarize/README.md

 # dedup-bucket

-A bash script that creates a table for duplicate files in a GCP S3 bucket based on their MD5 hashes.
-Note that this method specifically identifies duplicates *files*, and not duplicate *directories*, since duplicate directories may not
+A Python script that creates a table for duplicate files in a GCP S3 bucket based on their MD5 hashes.
+Note also that the script determines the filetype and size (in bytes) of the file.

 For proper usage, either run the module in a the Google Cloud Shell or set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the proper service account key.